 Everyone's mouth is inhabited by bacteria.
 In fact, a single human mouth can contain more microorganisms than there are people on planet Earth.

-It's the formation of plaque that's the problem.
+a) It's the formation of plaque that's the problem.

 Dental plaque not only provides a home for bacteria but it also acts as a medium that holds the acid they produce directly against a tooth's surface.

-It can either accumulate underneath the plaque (directly against the tooth's surface).
+- It can either accumulate underneath the plaque (directly against the tooth's surface).

-Some of the acid gets neutralized.
+b) Some of the acid gets neutralized.

 Any acidic waste products that seep out into the mouth won't be able to cause tooth decay.
-That's because they immediately get diluted, buffered, and/or washed away by saliva or the foods and beverages we consume.
+That's because they'll immediately get diluted, buffered, and/or washed away by saliva or the foods and beverages we consume.